borntofrappe/python-scripts/connect-four/README.md

 print(nums) # [0, 1, 2, 3, 4]
 ```

-The tricky bit is that the grid is better off described as a nested list.
+The tricky bit for the current game is that the grid is actually a nested list.

 With a for loop.